77ORO/HiddenNetworkBridge/README.md

 ## Safety

 Review the code for your own safety

-No responsibility on any errors, bugs, faults, ...
+No responsibility for any errors, bugs, faults, ...